origintopleft/cellar/README.md

 ### bottle management tool for WINE connoisseurs
 *(this software is considered unfinished, use at own risk)*

-(notice: https://github.com/origintopleft/cellar is a mirror.
-The upstream repository is at [vcs.lavacano.net/cellar.git](http://vcs.lavacano.net/?p=cellar.git), and bugs are officially tracked at [mantis.lavacano.net](http://mantis.lavacano.net))

 ## Installation

     $ mkdir build && cd build